webpack-contrib/purifycss-webpack/README.md

 And, that's it!
 Your scripts and view files will be scanned for classes, and those that are unused will be stripped off your CSS - aka. "purified".

+> You can pass an object (`<entry> -> [<absolute path>]`) to `paths` if you want to control the behavior per entry.

 ## Options

-This plugin, unlike the original PurifyCSS plugin, provides special features, such as scanning the dependency files and all kinds of files.
-To configure such behaviours, I will show you the options.
+This plugin, unlike the original PurifyCSS plugin, provides special features, such as scanning the dependency files.
+You can configure using the following fields:

 | Property            | Description
 |---------------------|------------
-| `extensions` | An array of extensions that should be given to PurifyCSS when determining classes. (defaults to webpack `resolve.extensions` config)
+| `extensions` | An array of extensions that should be given to PurifyCSS when determining classes.
+This defaults to webpack `resolve.extensions` configuration.
 | `paths`             | An array of absolute paths or a path to traverse.
 This also accepts an object (`<entry name> -> <paths>`).
 It can be a good idea [glob](http://npmjs.org/glob) these.
 | `purifyOptions`     | Pass [custom options to PurifyCSS](https://github.com/purifycss/purifycss#the-optional-options-argument).